PyConPL/Book/2017/workshops/Network_Analysis_using_Python/text.md

 ```

 As we can see from the output there are a lot of authors who work in pairs (they haven't collaborated with anyone other than their partner) and triangles.
-But the majority, 4158, work in a big collabration network, even though we have a lone wolf there.
+But the majority, 4158, work in a big collaboration network, even though we have a lone wolf there.

 We can find many other interesting properties of a dataset by doing exploratory analysis of the network.